hash-org/hashc/docs/src/basics/modules.md

 └── main.hash
 ```

-Modules in hash allow for a source to be split up into smaller code fragments, allowing for better source code organisation and maintainance.
+Modules in hash allow for a source to be split up into smaller code fragments, allowing for better source code organisation and maintenance.

 You can import modules by specifying the path relative to the current path.